Anhangueridae: Phylogeny

 Different phylogenetic analysis have found Ornithocheiridae or Anhangueridae to comprise different genera, the most typical ones being Tropeognathus, Coloborhynchus and Ornithocheirus.
 In 2014, Andres and colleagues created the subfamily Ornithocheirinae to contain Coloborhynchus and Ornithocheirus, as a sister taxon to Tropeognathus, and altogether formed the family Ornithocheiridae.
 In 2018, Longrich and colleagues had included the genus Siroccopteryx in their phylogenetic analysis, specifically as a member of the ornithocheirine subfamily, sister taxon to Coloborhynchus.
 In 2019, a study performed by Adele Pentland and colleagues had found the Ornithocheiridae to comprise more genera; while the typical Tropeognathus, Coloborhynchus and Ornithocheirus clade was included in their analysis, Pentland and colleagues found the genera Ferrodraco and Mythunga to belong the Ornithocheiridae as well, specifically sister taxa within the Ornithocheirinae, closely related to Ornithocheirus.
 In the same year, Megan Jacobs and colleagues have recovered a different set of relationships for ornithocheirids in their analysis.
 Within the family, three clades emerge: the first one consists of Ornithocheirus, Tropeognathus and Siroccopteryx, the second one comprises Uktenadactylus with several Coloborhynchus species, and the third one comprises Cimoliopterus and Camposipterus.
 The close relationship between Siroccopteryx, Ornithocheirus and Tropeognathus is supported by several synapomorphies, such the teeth being short, straight, and relatively uniform in size.

-Several other recent studies such as the ones by Alexander Kellner and colleagues, or the one by Rodrigo Pêgas and colleagues, both in 2019, have recovered Coloborhynchus, Siroccopteryx, Tropeognathus and Uktenadactylus within the family Anhangueridae instead of the Ornithocheiridae.
+Several other recent studies such as the ones by Alexander Kellner and colleagues, or the one by Pêgas and colleagues, both in 2019, have recovered Coloborhynchus, Siroccopteryx, Tropeognathus and Uktenadactylus within the family Anhangueridae instead of the Ornithocheiridae.
 In 2020, a study by Borja Holgado and Pêgas had also recovered both Ferrodraco and Mythunga within the Anhangueridae instead of this family.

 Cimoliopterus has generally been recovered outside of Anhangueridae; subsequent analyses have found it as sister taxon to Aetodactylus, as mentioned earlier.
 Another possible position for Cimoliopterus is within the clade Targaryendraconia, again, closely related to Aetodactylus, and together with Camposipterus, the three formed the family Cimoliopteridae.
 In the analysis by Jacobs and colleagues, the two Cimoliopterus species had been found as sister taxa to the three Camposipterus species (C. nasutus, C. colorhinus and C. segwickii), altogether formed an unnamed clade within the Ornithocheiridae.
 However, as noted by Jacobs and colleagues, support for some of these arrangements is relatively weak due to the limited number of characters that can be scored, and the levels of homoplasy are very high.

-The relationships between Anhangueridae and other clades is shown below in a cladogram reproduced from a 2020 study by Borja Holgado and Rodrigo V. Pêgas:
+The relationships between Anhangueridae and other clades is shown below in a cladogram reproduced from a 2020 study by Borja Holgado and Rubi Pêgas:

 The cladogram below showing internal relationships of Anhangueridae is reproduced from Richards et al. (2023), who based their data matrix on that of Holgado and Pêgas.
 In the paper they erect the clade Mythungini which comprises all Australian tropeognathines.

-The cladogram below showing internal relationships of Ornithocheiriformes including Anhangueridae is reproduced from Pêgas (2025), who also suggested that Mythunga should be classified as a nomen dubium, as he found none of the proposed diagnostic characters to be unique to this genus, and disagreed with using the tribe Mythungini.
+The cladogram below showing internal relationships of Ornithocheiriformes including Anhangueridae is reproduced from Pêgas (2025), who also suggested that Mythunga should be classified as a nomen dubium, as the author found none of the proposed diagnostic characters to be unique to this genus, and disagreed with using the tribe Mythungini.